 Scream: Here is a classic 90s Halloween movie franchise!
 Wes Craven introduced his audiences to the creepy Ghostface in this four-movie slasher franchise and you’ll never be the same.
 Just trust us.

 Young Frankenstein: When it comes to classic movies, go back a little farther and enjoy the legendary Gene Wilder, Mel Brooks, Madeline Kahn, and Marty Feldman in the 1974 Oscar-winning comedy Young Frankenstein.
 It’s rated PG so don’t be afraid to make it a family-friendly night.

 Free Halloween movie options

-If your budget is tight, but you still want to get in the mood with a movie, take a free trial of FUBO-tv or Sling TV, but remember that you only have a week before you’re charged, so you must cancel.
+If your budget is tight, but you still want to get in the mood with a movie, take a free trial of fuboTV or a one-month free trial of Hulu, but remember that you will be charged unless you cancel before the trial is up.
 YouTube also offers some full-length movies for free.

 When searching, just put the name of the movie and ‘full-length’ and see what comes up.
 Or, you can just put “Halloween movies” and “full length” and you’ll find a few to choose from.
-There are several free apps you can download as well, such as Crackle.
+There are several free apps you can download as well.

 Of course, check out your local library too!

 Take your movie night to another level by moving it outside.
 You can use an outdoor movie projector and screen, but remember to tell your neighbors if you’re hosting an outdoor movie night, especially if the movie has a whole bunch of screaming.

 Outdoor movie projectors range from $85 and up and a screen can cost $30 and up.
 You can forget the screen and use a large sheet, but you’ll need the projector.
 You can find them at various stores, but Amazon offers a wide range of affordable projectors, or you can upgrade to the much-loved GooDee outdoor movie projector that supports Fire TV Stick, PS4, HDMI, VGA, AV and USB.